TodePond/DreamBerd/README.md

 ## Grammarly

 DreamBerd comes with a built-in Grammarly feature to ensure that your comments are always clear and professional, free of any grammar errors.
-This is not exclusive to Baby Mode and can be activated in all DreamBerd Modes.

 To turn on Grammarly correction, simply add `#!grammarly` to the top of your file.